-The detailed capital outturn position was reported to Strategy & Resources Committee on 13 July 2023.
+The capital outturn position is reported to Strategy & Resources Committee on 23 July 2024.

-In addition to the core capital programme, £242k was spent on the CIL 15% Neighbourhood Scheme, £13k on new vehicles on a finance lease, £39k on the residential property acquisition programme and £144k paid from capital resources to fund the Horton Chapel project.
+In addition to the core capital programme, £65k was spent on the CIL 15% Neighbourhood Scheme, £126k on new vehicles on a finance lease and £43k paid from S106 resources to fund the Horton Chapel project.